An ad-free and cookie-free website.

-Z-score is a statistical term showing the number of standard deviations above or below the mean the data point sits, relative to the set of data being tested.
+Z-Score is a statistical term showing the number of standard deviations above or below the mean a data point sits.
+This encompasses the distribution of the data set being measured and technically is for population data, whereas the t-statistic is reserved for samples.

-Mathematically it is the raw data point (observation) minus the mean, then divided by the standard devation.
+Mathematically Z-Score is the raw data point (observation) minus the mean, then divided by the standard devation.

 The Z-score is typically used when the population mean and standard deviations are known.
 Because this isn't usually practical, sample measures are used when sample sizes are large.